khanlab/hippunfold/.github/ISSUE_TEMPLATE/other_question.md

 ---
 name: Other questions
-about: General questions about ANTs.
+about: General questions about Hippunfold.
 ---

 <!--